PrefectHQ/prefect/docs/ui/cloud.md

 ## User accounts

-As a new user, a personal account is automatically provisioned for you.
+When you sign up for Prefect Cloud, a personal account is automatically provisioned for you.
 A personal account gives you access to profile settings where you can view and administer your:

 - Profile, including profile handle and image
 - API keys